-INSTRUCTIONS TO ACCESS THE LACHSA PARENT PORTAL
+INSTRUCTIONS TO ACCESS THE LACHSA PARENT PORTAL (AERIES)

 The following information is required prior to creating a LACHSA Parent Portal account.
-This information was mailed home to new students in August.
-If you did not get this information in the mail, please email LACHSA\info@lacoe.edu to obtain the required codes.
+This information will be given to new students in August.

 Valid Email Account

 Student Permanent Identification number - a unique number assigned to each student, available from the Main Office.